 -

-frequent offers - three items for the price of two
+frequent offers such as three items for the price of two

-Carrefour Express is also very common at petrol stations and in cities.
-The word ‘express’ speaks for itself — quick shopping, meaning that you can find essential items in these shops, but don't expect anything more.
-However, these shops have longer opening hours, and many of them are open on Sundays.
+Carrefour Express stores are also very common at petrol stations and within cities.
+The word "express" speaks for itself — quick shopping.
+In these stores, you can find essential items, but not a full range of products.
+However, their opening hours are usually longer, and many are open on Sundays.

 Alcampo

-Alcampo can be found in the form of hypermarkets, supermarkets and online stores.
-It belongs to the French corporation Auchan, which operates in many countries around the world.
+Alcampo can be found as hypermarkets, supermarkets and an online store.
+It belongs to the French corporation Auchan, which operates in many countries worldwide (known in Russia under the Auchan brand).
 It has been operating since 1981 and is considered one of the cheapest supermarkets in Spain.

 -